DennisLiuCk/effective-java/README.md

 2. Navigate to specific chapters to find examples and notes
 3. Each item from the book has its own directory with relevant examples
+4. Jdk17+ is recommended to run the code for compatibility reasons(because that's the version I'm using when writing the demo code)

 ## Contributing